Plymouth Law Center has been a well established Law Center for over 20 years with staff who've been practicing for over 30.

 Probate and Real Estate specialist for over 25 years.
 She has handled closings for everything from campsites to multimillion dollar hotels, estates from $1,000 to $1,000,000.

-Support functions, IT specialist, document preparation, coms specialist.
+Support functions, IT specialist, document preparation.

 Commercial and Residential Real Estate, Probate, Civil Proceedings, Civil Defense, Estate Planning, Landlord/Tenant, Corporate and LLC Formation